cdp-docs/presentation/docs/tutorials/smart-contracts-101.md

 ### Tools used

-- **Coinbase Developer Platform:** Tools and APIs for developers to integrate Coinbase services into decentralized applications, enabling easy management of crypto assets, transactions, and more
+- **Coinbase Developer Platform (CDP):** Tools and APIs for developers to integrate Coinbase services into decentralized applications, enabling easy management of crypto assets, transactions, and more
   - **Coinbase Wallet API:** Create and manage cryptocurrency wallets, enabling secure storage and transactions of digital assets
   - **Coinbase Transfers API:** Provides programmatic access to initiate, monitor, and manage cryptocurrency transfers, allowing integration of payments and transfers into applications
   - **Platform Portal:** Web interface where developers can manage their projects, access API documentation, and configure their API keys and other settings for integration with Coinbase’s services